BjornW/admin-email-as-from-address/readme.txt

 Thanks Internet Archive & Flickr Commons - flickr.com/commons

 == Changelog ==
+#### 1.2 - November 16, 2016
+- Created General settings option fields to set From sender name and From sender email address.
+The filters aeafa_mail_from and aeafa_mail_from_name will still override these fields.

 #### 1.1 - November 15, 2016
 - Made the plugin extensible using filters.
 These filters are available: aeafa_mail_from and aeafa_mail_from_name